-I've kept this in mind when determining whether Santander acted fairly and reasonably when deciding to lend to Mr B.
+I've kept this in mind when determining whether Santander acted fairly and reasonably when deciding to lend to Mr M.

-Were the checks that Santander carried out before lending to Mr B reasonable and proportionate?
+Were the checks that Santander carried out before lending to Mr M reasonable and proportionate?

 Santander has provided us with some screenshots.
-But in truth it hasn't really provided much in the way of detail about the checks it carried out before agreeing to lend to Mr B. That said, the information provided does suggest that it obtained some information from Mr B and carried out some checks.
-It appears as though Mr B provided details of his employment and his employer.
+But in truth it hasn't really provided much in the way of detail about the checks it carried out before agreeing to lend to Mr M. That said, the information provided does suggest that it obtained some information from Mr M and carried out some checks.
+It appears as though Mr M provided details of his employment and his employer.

-Santander screenshots also suggest that it also carried out credit searches on Mr B which showed that he had some outstanding balances.
-However, these balances were relatively well maintained and it appears to have determined that when the payments required to service these commitments meant that he would have enough to make the payments to this agreement.
+Santander's screenshots also suggest that it also carried out credit searches on Mr M which showed that he had some outstanding credit balances.
+However, these balances were relatively well maintained and it appears to have determined that when the payments required to service these commitments were deducted from his income, he would have enough to make the payments to this agreement.

-On the other hand, Mr B says that he was never able to afford these payments given what he was earning at the time.
+On the other hand, Mr M says that he was never able to afford these payments given what he was earning at the time.